lightfeed/extractor/README.md

 });
 ```

-**Note:** The `extractMainHtml` option only applies to HTML format, not markdown.
-It uses simple heuristics to identify and extract what appears to be the main content area (like article or main tags).
+**Note:** The `extractMainHtml` option only applies to HTML format.
+It uses heuristics to identify and extract what appears to be the main content area (like article or main tags).
 It's recommended to keep this option off (false) when extracting details about a single item (like a product listing) as it might remove important contextual elements.

 ### Including Images in HTML

-By default, images are excluded from the extraction process to simplify the output.
+By default, images are excluded from the HTML extraction process to simplify the output.
 If you need to extract image URLs or references, you can enable the `includeImages` option:

 ```typescript
 const result = await extract({